 Problems with the roof, HVAC, electrical, and plumbing issues are something you want to know about before purchasing a property.
 Current issues with the property and potentially expensive repairs don’t have to be a deal breaker.
 They can leverage your negotiating power and help you get a lower price for your home.
 Most home buyers agree that it’s worth spending a few hundred on a home inspection to save a few thousand.

 Certified Master Inspectors (CMIs) are the best inspectors in the world.
 CMI is a professional designation available to all qualifying inspectors who wish to become Board-Certified by the Master Inspector Certification Board.

 How Much is a Home Inspection?

-The cost of a home inspection depends on the size and age of the house, plus any add-ons like pools, external structures, etc. There are new inspectors who charge less but generally you can expect to pay about $350-500 for a basic home inspection, not including any add-ons.
+The cost of a home inspection depends on the size and age of the house, plus any add-ons like pools, external structures, etc. There are new inspectors who charge less but most for most home inspection companies, generally you can expect to pay about $350-500 for a basic home inspection, not including any add-ons.

 Who Should Pay for a Home Inspection?

 The buyer usually pays for a home inspection because it’s part of the “due diligence” of buying a home.
 However, the buyer may be able to negotiate for the seller to cover some of the costs of the home inspection as part of the “seller concessions”.

 Is a Home Inspection Part of Closing Costs?